hantsy/spring-puzzles/docs/hibernate-reactive.md

 </dependency>
 ```

-The `mutiny-reactor` provides some  conversion utilities between SmallRey Mutiny and Reactor APIs.
+The `mutiny-reactor` provides some conversion utilities between SmallRye Mutiny and Reactor APIs.

 The following is an example of `PostsHandler`, in which we convert all Mutiny APIs to Reactor APIs.